ankit-v2-1/ankit-v2-1/README.md

 **Welcome!** I'm Ankit.
 I'm a pre final year student at NIT karnataka India.
-On my gitgub you will find projects based on my undergraduation courses.
+On my github you will find projects based on my undergraduation courses.
 <br>
 <h3  >Languages, Frameworks and Tools:</h3>